lime-rt/lime/doc/usermanual.rst

     (integer) par->nSolveIters (optional)

 This defines the number of solution iterations LIME should perform when solving non-LTE level populations.
 The default is currently 17.
+Note that it is now possible to run LIME in an incremental fashion.
+If the results of solving the RTE through N iterations are stored in a grid file via setting :ref:`par->gridOutFiles[4] <grid-io>`, then a second run of LIME, reading the grid file via :ref:`par->gridInFile <grid-io>`, with `par->nSolveIters` = M>N, will continue the RTE iterations starting at iteration N. (If you do this, your results will be slightly different, in a random way, than if you go to M iterations in one go, because the random seeds will be different.)

 .. code:: c